Gonzalo Castellot Madrazo: Life

-Castellot Madrazo was born to José Castellot Paullada and Ernestina Madrazo Torres on February 20, 1922, either in Campeche, Campeche or in Mexico City.
-He went to elementary and secondary school in Mexico City and then attended the National Autonomous University of Mexico, where he earned his legal degree.
-In 1944, Castellot obtained his announcer's license; he then worked briefly at Cadena Radio Continental and at XEKJ in Acapulco.
+Castellot Madrazo was born to José Castellot Paullada and Ernestina Madrazo Torres on February 20, 1922, either in Campeche, Campeche, or in Mexico City.
+He went to elementary and secondary school in Mexico City and then attended the National Autonomous University of Mexico (UNAM), where he earned his legal degree.
+In 1944, Castellot obtained his announcer's license; he then worked briefly at Cadena Radio Continental and at XEKJ in Acapulco, Guerrero.

 In 1947, Castellot and Alonso Sordo Noriega unionized the workers at XEX, a then-new radio station in the nation's capital.
-Three years later, on July 26, 1950, he would hold the distinction of being the first announcer to be seen on Mexican television, on the first day of operations of XHTV, the country's first TV station.
+Three years later, on July 26, 1950, he had the distinction of being the first announcer to be seen on Mexican television, on the first day of operations of XHTV, the country's first TV station.
 He read news headlines as part of XHTV's first day of programming.

 Castellot also was involved in the creation of new representative organizations for announcers and employees in broadcasting.
 In 1951, he founded the National Announcers' Association (Asociación Nacional de Locutores), as well as TV Servicio Modelos, the first modeling agency of its kind in the country.
 Eight years later, he became the secretary general of SITAT, the Industrial Union of Television Artists and Workers, now known as SITATYR.
 He remained the head of the union for 37 years.

 In politics

-Castellot Madrazo represented the Federal District three times in the Chamber of Deputies: from 1961 to 1964, from 1979 to 1982 and again from 1985 to 1988.
-His involvement with the Institutional Revolutionary Party extended beyond serving in the legislature, as he headed the radio, television and film office of the presidential press office during the term of Gustavo Díaz Ordaz and worked on the campaigns of Díaz Órdaz and his predecessor, Adolfo López Mateos.
+Castellot Madrazo represented the Federal District three times in the Chamber of Deputies: from 1961 to 1964 (17th district), from 1979 to 1982 (9th district) and again from 1985 to 1988 (37th district).
+His involvement with the Institutional Revolutionary Party (PRI) extended beyond serving in the legislature, as he headed the radio, television and film office of the presidential press office during the term of Gustavo Díaz Ordaz and worked on the campaigns of Díaz Órdaz and his predecessor, Adolfo López Mateos.